Sekuraz/bachelorthesis/thesis/chapters/variables_and_source.md

 During the \gls{tp} phase the variable name is known as is the amount of pointer dereferences needed to find the actual memory.
 There is code being emitted to calculate the location of the memory during run time and the access type
-\footnote{See paragraph \ref{access-clause-transformation} for further details about access types and how they are used.}
+\footnote{See paragraph \ref{access-clauses} for further details about access types and how they are used.}
 is stored with it.
 In order to save all this data there is a struct in the tasking header which stores the name of the variable, the pointer to the beginning of the associated memory on the local machine, the access type and the size of the memory location